 Programme Outcomes (Pos)

-• PO7-Work effectively as an individual, and as a member or leader in diverse teams and in multidisciplinary environment.
+• PO8: Individual and Collaborative Team work: Function effectively as an individual, and as a member or leader in diverse/multi-disciplinary teams.

 Program Specific Outcomes (PSOs)